Summary

 “The Father and the Son … cannot have co-existed eternally, but rather the Father precedes the Son in eternal existence.
 If this were not so, then the Father would not be Father nor the Son Son, and both would be either unoriginated or originated.
 But in fact, ‘one is regarded as prior to and greater than the second in rank and honours, so that he is the cause of the existence [of the other] and of the kind of existence which he has’.
 The Son himself knows that he is different from the Father and less and subordinate.”
 (RH, 57)

-In the ‘Arian’ view, the Son has always existed in the literal time of this universe.
+In the ‘Arian’ view, the Son has always existed in literal time but, in the timeless reality beyond time, the Father has ‘preceded’ the Son.

 Williams interprets Eusebius of Caesarea as presenting the same concepts: